 What does the architecture degree route involve?

-The majority of architects enter the profession through full-time study of a five-year, ARB/RIBA-accredited architecture degree, with periods of leave to gain practical experience.
+Most architects enter the profession through full-time study of a five-year ARB/RIBA-accredited architecture degree, with periods of leave to gain practical experience.

 The degree is split up as follows:

-- Part 1 - Develops your core architectural skills.
-An undergraduate degree taking three to four years to complete full time.
+• Part 1 - Develop your core architectural skills.
+An undergraduate degree takes three to four years to complete full time.

-- Part 1 practical experience - Taking a minimum of one year out, you'll need to find an employer, mentor and advisor to log your experience with RIBA's Professional Experience & Development Record (PEDR).
+• Part 1 practical experience - Taking at least one year out, you'll need to find an employer, mentor and advisor to log your experience with RIBA's Professional Experience & Development Record (PEDR).

-- Part 2 - Enhances and deepens your knowledge.
-Awards vary, so you could obtain a Bachelors of Architecture (BArch), Diploma or Master of Architecture (MArch).
+• Part 2 - Enhance and deepen your knowledge.
+Awards vary, so you could choose to achieve a Bachelors of Architecture (BArch), Diploma or Master of Architecture (MArch).

-- Part 2 practical experience - A total of 24 months' experience is required to advance to Part 3, so you'll need to gain at least 12 months' experience under the direct supervision of an architect.
+• Part 2 practical experience - A total of 24 months of experience is required to advance to Part 3, so you'll need to gain at least 12 months' experience under the direct supervision of an architect.
 You'll be able to take on more responsibility at this stage and can also become a RIBA Associate Member.

-- Part 3 - This involves a written and oral examination, as well as assessment of your previous experience.
+• Part 3 - This involves a written and oral examination and assessment of your previous experience.

-Course content varies between institutions, but as long as you're studying an accredited degree, you'll be able to register as an architect with the ARB and apply for RIBA Chartered Membership on completion of Part 3.
+This varies between institutions.
+However, as long as you're studying for an accredited degree or Masters, you can register as an architect with the ARB and apply for RIBA Chartered Membership upon completing Part 3.

 For instance, modules on the three-year, full-time BArch Architecture (ARB/RIBA Part 1) at Nottingham Trent University (NTU) include: